PotLock/docs/user-guides/sponsors-or-funding-a-matching-round.md

 After a matching round is over, the chef or pot owner needs to initiate a transaction for payouts.
 This transaction calculates how much each project receives based on off-chain calculations and puts the results on-chain before initiating payouts.

 {% embed url="https://youtu.be/m2clBR6Rang" %}
-how to sponsor a pot / quadratic funding round on Potlock
+how to sponsor a pot / quadratic funding round on POTLOCK
 {% endembed %}

 ### Editing Sponsor Profiles